gnn/select-loads-from-etrago/README.md

-After this, `data` will contain an object with the attributes `bremen`, `etrago`, `buses` and `loads` where `bremen` contains the geometry read from the GeoJSON file, `etrago` contains the `Etrago` object constructed from the data read from the database, `buses` is and object with two attributes, each containing a different set of buses and `loads` contains a `DataFrame` with those loads, which are attached to buses contained inside the geometry.
+After this, `data` will contain an object with the attributes `bremen`, `etrago`, `buses` and `loads` where `bremen` contains the geometry read from the GeoJSON file, `etrago` contains the `Etrago` object constructed from the data read from the database, `buses` is an object with two attributes, each containing a different set of buses and `loads` contains a `DataFrame` with those loads, which are attached to buses contained inside the geometry.